 Glacier Bay | Industar 50mm f3.5 50-2 – Fujifilm X-T2

-Because this lens is so small I couldn’t help but bring it with me on the cruise up to Alaska.
-We had a few rainy days so I took this old lens out for a spin again to get more acquainted with it on the X-T2, since I mostly have been using it with my A7rII.
+Because this lens is so small, I couldn’t help but bring it with me on the cruise up to Alaska.
+We had a few rainy days, so I took this old lens out for a spin again to get more acquainted with it on the X-T2 since I have mostly been using it with my A7rII.

 **This website contains affiliate links.
 We will earn a small commission on purchases made through these links.
 Some of the links used in these articles will direct you to Amazon.
 As an Amazon Associate, I earn from qualifying purchases. |